Home | Intro | Contributors | Ratings Key | Cuisines | Locations | Location Codes | What's Good | What's New | Alphabetical List | Send a Review

 Fredonia (home of SUNY Fredonia), in the northern part of the county, is about an hour's drive southwest of Buffalo on the Thruway.

 Jamestown, in the southern part (and about a half-hour's drive from the Chautauqua Institution), is about an hour and a half from Buffalo.
-It is, among many other things, the home of the Lucille Ball-Desi Arnaz Center, since Jamestown is where Lucy was born, and nearby Celoron is where she grew up.
+It is, among many other things, where Lucille Ball, Robert H. Jackson, and Roger Tory Peterson were born, and nearby Celoron is where she grew up and where her childhood home is.

 Niagara County (just north of Erie County):